canada-ca/open-source-logiciel-libre/en/standards/using-open-source-software.md

 ## Authorities

-This directive is issued under the authority of section 7 of the [Financial Administration Act](https://laws-lois.justice.gc.ca/eng/acts/f-11/) and pursuant to sections 3 and 6.4.9 of the [Policy on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755).
+This directive is issued under the authority of section 7 of the [Financial Administration Act](https://laws-lois.justice.gc.ca/eng/acts/f-11/) and pursuant to sections 3 and 6.4.9 of the [Policy on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=12755) and the section C.2.3.8 of the [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8).

 ## Objectives and expected results